T4puSD/spring-boot-merge-patch/README.md

  "author": null
 }
 ```

-The custom implementation also treat empty space `""` and string `"null"` as a trigger
+The custom implementation treats `null` and empty space `""` as a trigger
 to delete the property.